OSC/ood-documentation/source/installation/resource-manager/test.rst

    ``cluster1``, so you will need to replace it with the name of the cluster you configured):

-      .. rubric:: If you are using SCL, run the following command:
+      .. rubric:: If your O/S is CentOS 7 or RHEL 7, run this command:

       .. code-block:: sh

          sudo su $USER -c 'scl enable ondemand -- bin/rake test:jobs:cluster1 RAILS_ENV=production'

-      .. rubric:: If you are NOT using SCL, run the following command:
+      .. rubric:: Otherwise, run this command:

       .. code-block:: sh